Keyboard shortcuts

 5. Testing the Plugin

-You can now run node examples/use-plugin/build.js to see the plugin in action.
-Check out the output in the dist/main.js, and you will see the banner comment added to the top of the file:
+Run node examples/use-plugin/build.js to see the plugin in action.
+Check the output in dist/main.js to see the banner comment added to the top of the file:

 /** Generated by MyBannerPlugin in `@rspack-template/binding` */(() => { // webpackBootstrap